BATHROOM RENOVATION GUIDEcashdigital

 The goal is to scout out the various products and brands available for each category whilst comparing prices that fit your budget.

 This process may take multiple days or weeks to complete.
-At the end of each day, remember to jot down all the important information or decisions you made, so nothing will be forgotten.
+Remember to jot down all the important information or decisions you made at the end of each day, so nothing will be forgotten.

 Start sourcing through the internet first.
 It is the most convenient way to gather information as you can browse multiple brands, products and compare prices, all in the comfort of your home.